 At this point, MySQL is open for remote connections, but you’ve yet to create a user for access.

-How to create a user for remote access
+2. Create a user for remote access

 sudo mysql -u root -p